Skip to main content

 20 = 10 + 10

 Twenty is the gateway to even bigger numbers.
-Once you can count to 20, you're ready for the big leagues!
+Once you can count to 20, you are ready to compare bigger groups, read longer number lines, and think about numbers in organized bundles.

 Practice Counting to 20